Kwame Nkrumah University of Science and Technology: Early history

 The Kumasi College of Technology opened officially on 22 January 1952 with 200 teacher training students transferred from Achimota, to form the nucleus of the new college.
 In October 1952, the School of Engineering and the Department of Commerce were established and the first students were admitted.
 A Pharmacy Department was established in January 1953, with the transfer of the former School of Pharmacy from Korle Bu Teaching Hospital, Accra, to the college.
 The department ran a two-year comprehensive course in Pharmacy leading to the award of the Pharmacy Board Certificate.
 A Department of Agriculture was opened in the same year to provide ad hoc courses of varying duration, from a few terms to three years, for the Ministry of Agriculture.
 A Department of General Studies was instituted to prepare students for the Higher School Certificate Examinations in Science and Arts subjects and to give instruction in subjects as requested by the other departments.

 From 1952 to 1955, the School of Engineering prepared students for professional qualifications only.
 In 1955, the school embarked on courses leading to the University of London Bachelor of Engineering External Degree Examinations.

 In 1957, the School of Architecture, Town Planning and Building was inaugurated.
 Its first students were admitted in January 1958, for professional course.

 As the college expanded, it was decided to make the Kumasi College of Technology a purely science and technology institution.
 In pursuit of this policy, the Teacher Training College, with the exception of the Art School, was transferred in January 1958, to the Winneba Training College; in 1959 the Commerce Department was transferred to Achimota to form the nucleus of the present School of Administration of the University of Ghana, Legon.

 In December 1960, the Government of Ghana appointed a University Commission to advise it on the development of university education, in connection with the proposal to transform the University College of Ghana and the Kumasi College of Technology into an independent University of Ghana.
 Following the report of the commission which came out early 1961, the government decided to establish two independent universities in Kumasi and Legon, Accra.
 The Kumasi College of Technology was thus transformed, under the supervision of R. P. Baffour, into a full-fledged university, and named Kwame Nkrumah University of Science and Technology by an Act of Parliament on 22 August 1961.
 The name honours Kwame Nkrumah, the first prime minister and later president of Ghana.

-In January 1966, Marr Grounds, an American/Australian artist then living in California, took up an appointment as lecturer in architecture for two years, before moving to the University of Sydney School of Architecture, Design and Planning in 1968.

 The name was changed to University of Science and Technology after the coup of 24 February 1966.
 The University of Science and Technology was officially inaugurated on Wednesday, 20 November 1961.
 However, another act of Parliament (Act 559 of 1998) changed the name back to its original version, the Kwame Nkrumah University of Science and Technology, Kumasi.